open-mmlab/mmdetection3d/docs/faq.md

   ``ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
 Expected 88 from C header, got 80 from PyObject``

   please downgrade pycocotools to 2.0.1 because of the incompatibility between the newest pycocotools and numpy < 1.20.0.
+Or you can compile and install the latest pycocotools from source as follow:

+  ``pip install -e "git+https://github.com/cocodataset/cocoapi#egg=pycocotools&subdirectory=PythonAPI"``

+  or

+  ``pip install -e "git+https://github.com/ppwwyyxx/cocoapi#egg=pycocotools&subdirectory=PythonAPI"``